 Can the Problems Associated with Short Frenulum Get Better By Themselves?

 No, unfortunately a short frenulum generally does not get better on its own.

 Some physicians suggest stretching exercises but the frenulum is a rather tough tissue that is not easily stretched.

-A frenulectomy is usually necessary to remove the tight band of tissue in order to release it from the rest of the surrounding tissue.
+A frenulectomy is usually necessary to release the tight band of tissue creating painful downward traction on the glans.